-A magazine article, a checkup from the doctor or a friend having a heart attack – all these things may prompt you to change your eating habits.
+A magazine article, a checkup from the doctor or a friend having a heart attack all these things may prompt you to change your eating habits.
 Here are some simple rules for ensuring a heart healthy diet which will lessen the risk of heart disease.
 Once you know which foods support a healthy heart and which foods should be limited, you are off to a good start.

+Limit Unhealthy Fats Saturated fats and trans fats are the cause of raised cholesterol which in turn causes a build-up of plaque in your arteries the cause of heart attacks.
+Every packaged food shows its exact content on the label so you can start to learn which products to avoid.
 Butter, margarine, cream and shortening are high in saturated and trans fats, and anything made from them such as pastry, cookies, gravy, cream-based sauces and fried foods.
 Substitute butter with a low-fat substitute and choose monounsaturated fats such as canola oil or olive oil for cooking, in moderation.

 Choose Low-Fat Protein Protein is essential for a healthy body, but cut out the fatty options.
 Substitute fatty meat, beef burgers and processed meat products such as sausages with low fat options such as chicken breast, lean ground meats or soy products.
 Fish is heart healthy as oily fish has omega-3 fatty acids which actually lower blood fats called triglycerides.
 Change to low-fat milk and use egg whites or egg substitute in place of cholesterol-laden egg yolks.